COVID-19 Information & Resources for Canada's Music Industry

 - Manitoba Music will be providing information and resources, including support efforts.
 Keep an eye on their updates here.
 They have also announced the launch of of an emergency financial relief fund for Manitoba's artists and industry workers.
 Find out more here.

 - Music Managers Forum Canada has an incredibly thorough resource page that is being constantly updated here.
+MMF will also be hosting a weekly Friday series of online sessions that allow our community to come together and discuss current topics and share information and experience with each other.

 - MusicOntario will be reposting all sorts of things on our socials/to our stories - have a peek there for various updates, interesting content from the community, streaming events, and other tidbits to help pass the time.